jaswenberg/ShimCurve/README.md

 Fix (O,\pm mu,N) where O is (a maximal) order in an indefinite rational quaternion algebra B, mu is a polarized element and N is an integer.

 In analogy with the H < GL_2(Z/NZ) for modular curves, there is a H which depends on on the triple above and has an associated Shimura curve X_H.
-This requires some more explanation.
+This requires some more explanation:
 - Let \Aut_{\pm \mu}(O) be the automorphisms of O which preserve \pm \mu
 - (O/N)^x is just the units of the ring O/N
 - G = \Aut_{\pm \mu}(O) \ltimes (O/N)^x, with the semidirect product naturally defined.